djaniel/mqtt_bridge/README.md

 Once this has been set, edit launch/deca_decoding.launch to match the number of tags in your network.
 Namespaces correspond to the name of the tag.
 Finally, roslaunch mqtt_bridge decawave.launch will get you acces to the network through ROS.

 Plenty of messages have been defined to match the mqtt messages sent by the tags, check msg folder.

+Publications:
+- distances the id in hexadecimal and distance to the tag.
+- distances_b64 the string encoded in base 64 sent throught MQTT containing the ids and distances of the anchors used for locating the tag.
+- position the position of the tag with respect to anchor initiator, it is the result of the trilateration process sent by the tag, including quality and superFrameNumber.
+- pose  the pose of the tag with respect to the map frame, in order to set the tag frame, check decawave.launch

 ## Demo